Gynura bicolor

-Gynura bicolor, hongfeng cai 紅鳳菜, Okinawan spinach or edible gynura, is a member of the chrysanthemum family (Asteraceae).
+Gynura bicolor, also called hongfeng cai (紅鳳菜) in Chinese, suizenjina (水前寺菜) in Japanese, Okinawan spinach or edible gynura, is a member of the chrysanthemum family (Asteraceae).
 It is native to China, Thailand, and Myanmar but grown in many other places as a vegetable and as a medicinal herb.

 There are two kinds: one that is green on both sides, and another with leaves that are green on the top and purple underneath.
 Both kinds are considered medicinal vegetables.
 Gynura bicolor is a perennial and therefore found for sale throughout the year, however, winter and spring are the best times to use the plant.

 History

 G. bicolor has been used as a food and folk medicine for millennia.
 It was brought into cultivation at the Calcutta Botanic Garden from the Moluccas of eastern Indonesia in 1798.

 It was introduced to Japan in the 18th century.
-In 2010, gynura bicolor had a shipment volume of 63 tons in Japan.
+In 2010, Gynura bicolor had a shipment volume of 63 tons in Japan.

 Uses

 Gynura bicolor contains high levels of vitamin C, crude protein, iron, carotenoids, calcium, essential amino acids, and is a rich source of anthocyanins.